Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Proofs

 \subsection{Exclusivity graphs of n-cycle PR boxes}

-As was mentioned in \Cref{ssec:n-cycle_PRboxes}, the exclusivity graph of an $n$-cycle PR box takes on the form of a Möbius ladder graph ($M_{2n}$) when $n$ is even and of a Prism graph ($Y_n$) when $n$ is odd. \Cref{fig:E-graph} illustrates these two situations.
+We start with the characterization of the exclusivity graphs of $n$-cycle PR boxes.
+As mentioned in \Cref{ssec:n-cycle_PRboxes}, these turn out to be well-studied graphs: the exclusivity graph of an $n$-cycle PR box takes the form of a M\"obius ladder graph ($M_{2n}$) when $n$ is even and of a Prism graph ($Y_n$) when $n$ is odd. \Cref{fig:E-graph} illustrates these two situations.
 Note that the standard notation for Möbius ladder graph, $M_{2n}$, indicates its order (total number of vertices) in the subscript, while the standard notation for the circular ladder graph, $Y_n$, indicates only half of its order.

-\begin{theorem} The exclusivity graph of an $n$-cycle PR box is isomorphic to a Möbius ladder ($M_{2n}$) graph, when n is even, and to a circular ladder graph ($Y_n$), when n is odd. \end{theorem}
+\begin{theorem} The exclusivity graph of an $n$-cycle PR box is isomorphic to the Möbius ladder graph $M_{2n}$ when $n$ is even and to the circular ladder graph $Y_n$ when $n$ is odd. \end{theorem}

 \begin{proof} Consider a specific starting configuration of the exclusivity graph of an $n$-cycle PR box.
 The configuration starts from the possible events of first context at the top and go down to the final context at the bottom in the cyclic order of contexts.
 For a given context, if the possible events are perfectly correlated then the node on the left will denote the outcome $++$ while the one on the right denotes outcome $--$ ; while when the possible events are anti-correlated, the node on the left will denote outcome $+-$ while the one on right will denote outcome $-+$. \Cref{fig:configuration} illustrates this reference configuration for a 4-cycle PR-box.
 Once this arrangement is fixed we know how nodes of a given context connect with the nodes of the context underneath it.
 Note that since the ordering of the contexts is cyclic, a given context has a measurement in common only to a context before and after it.
 Hence, no exclusivity relation exists between any nodes beyond the adjacent contexts in the cycle.
 Within this configuration, the nodes corresponding to perfectly correlated events of a given context connect to the nodes of the context (cyclically) underneath it in a cross like manner irrespective of whether the context has correlated or uncorrelated events.
 On the other hand, when the nodes, of a given context, correspond to anti-correlated events they connect with the context (cyclically) beneath it in a vertical manner irrespective of whether the context has correlated or uncorrelated events.